-Taxi fares, service areas and maps
+Taxi fares and service areas

 Maximum fares do not apply for all other personalised transport services that are booked.
 Booked hire services include booked taxi services, limousine and ride-booking services.
 A fare estimate (in Australian dollars) must be provided prior to the journey commencing, or the fare agreed to upfront.